-- A. Forms Incorporated into the Formal Narrative (Note that these forms are part of the narrative but should NOT be counted in the 25 page limitation for the formal narrative.) - 1.
+- A. Forms Incorporated into the Formal Narrative (Note that these forms are part of the proposal but should NOT be counted in the 25 page limitation for the formal narrative.) - 1.
 Employment Advancement for TANF Participants Proposal Cover Form) - 2.
 Key Contacts - 3.
-Small Business Subcontracting Plan To Be Completed Only By Private For-Profit Proposers - 4.
+Small Business Subcontracting Plan Required Only From Private For-Profit Proposers - 4.
 SF 424 Form Assurances Non-Construction Programs - 5.
-W-9 Request for Taxpayer Identification Number(s) - B. Attachments (Note these forms are not considered part of the narrative and should NOT be counted in the 25 page limitation for the formal narrative.)
+W-9 Request for Taxpayer Identification Number(s) - 6.
+State Corporation Commission Form - B. Attachments (Note these forms are not considered part of the narrative and should NOT be counted in the 25 page limitation for the formal narrative.)